 Hearth

-Don’t let the strip mall location in the city’s Avalon neighbourhood fool you.
-A soon as you step into its gorgeous and welcoming space, Hearth will surpass expectations.
+A soon as you step into its beautiful and welcoming space, this powerhouse of prairie cookery will surpass expectations.
 As far as where to eat in Saskatoon goes, this is a top spot to put on your list.

 After operating as a catering business for years, owners Beth Rogers and Thayne Robstad opened the restaurant in 2018, intending to serve thoughtful, ingredient-forward prairie cooking.
 They forage for ingredients themselves (hello yummy chanterelles and morels!), and produce delicious dishes of quality and inspired presentation to grateful diners.